 Generally, clustering algorithms can be categorized as hierarchical and partitional.
 In hierarchical agglomerative algorithms, clusters are constructed by iteratively merging the most similar clusters.
 These algorithms differ in how they compute cluster similarity.
-In single-link clustering [16], the similarity between two clusters is the similarity between their most similar members while complete-link clustering [11] uses the similarity between their least similar members.
-Average-link clustering [5] computes this similarity as the average similarity between all pairs of elements across clusters.
-The complexity of these algorithms is $O(n^2 \log n)$, where n is the number of elements to be clustered [7].
-These algorithms are too inefficient for document clustering tasks that deal with large numbers of documents.
+In single-link clustering, the similarity between two clusters is the similarity between their most similar members while complete-link clustering uses the similarity between their least similar members.
+Average-link clustering computes this similarity as the average similarity between all pairs of elements across clusters.
+The complexity of these algorithms are too inefficient for document clustering tasks that deal with large numbers of documents.
 In our experiments, one of the corpora we used is small enough (2745 documents) to allow us to compare CBC with these hierarchical algorithms.

-Chameleon is a hierarchical algorithm that employs dynamic modeling to improve clustering quality [9].
+Chameleon is a hierarchical algorithm that employs dynamic modeling to improve clustering quality [8].
 When merging two clusters, one might consider the sum of the similarities between pairs of elements across the clusters (e.g. average-link clustering).
 A drawback of this approach is that the existence of a single pair of very similar elements might unduly cause the merger of two clusters.
 An alternative considers the number of pairs of elements whose similarity exceeds a certain threshold [4].
 However, this may cause undesirable mergers when there are a large number of pairs whose similarities barely exceed the threshold.
 Chameleon clustering combines the two approaches.

 Most often, document clustering employs K-means clustering since its complexity is linear in n, the number of elements to be clustered.
-K-means is a family of partitional clustering algorithms.
+K-means is a family of partitional clustering algorithms that iteratively assigns each element to one of K clusters according to the centroid closest to it and recomputes the centroid of each cluster as the average of the cluster's elements.
+Because the initial centroids are randomly selected, the resulting clusters vary in quality.
+Some sets of initial centroids lead to poor convergence rates or poor cluster quality.